lawmurray/Birch/README.md

 This package requires the `Birch.Cairo` package, which should be installed first.

-To build, use:
+To build:

     birch build

-To install system wide, use:
+To install:

     birch install

-To run, use:
+To run:

     birch run

-Inspect this `run` program for an example of the functionality available.
+Inspect the `run` program for an example of the functionality available.

 ## References